Read about our in-country success in delivering transformative healthcare

 In 2019, Swoop Aero took over operations of the USAID Global Health Supply Chain Procurement and Supply Management project in the Nkhata Bay district in the North of Malawi.

 In October 2021, Swoop Aero became one of the first air logistics companies globally to transport the WHO-approved malaria vaccine.
 The malaria vaccine, used on top of existing tools to prevent malaria, could save tens of thousands of young lives each year.
-With our Malawi team already delivering hundreds of vaccine doses per day, we’re looking forward to deploying our scalable, reliable, and sustainable platform to save lives.
+With our Malawi team already delivering hundreds of vaccine doses per day, we’re looking forward to deploying our scalable and sustainable platform to save lives.